For your information, we’ve provided a glossary of words commonly used in the process serving industry.

 A public records search allows an individual or private investigator to access public record databases on the internet or offline.
 Common public records research includes finding business information, corporate filings, property records, unclaimed property, professional licenses, offenders, inmates, criminal and civil court filings.

 Regular Process Service is when the initial attempt to Process Serve the party is made within 48 to 72 hours.
-Traditionally, there are a minimum amount of attempts included within Regular Service.
-This varies from 2-4 times.
+Traditionally, there are a minimum amount of attempts included within Regular Service. usually 3 attempts.
 Charges can increase if the party being served requires more attempts.

 Return of Service